 - country of residence

-- A secretary’s details change.
+- the company secretary’s details change

-Reporting changes using Companies House WebFiling
+Reporting changes to Companies House via WebFiling

 To register for Companies House WebFiling, you will have to provide an email address and password.
 Companies House will then send an Authentication Code to your registered office address.
 This code will serve as your digital signature, so you will have to provide it to complete your WebFiling registration and file information electronically.

+At Rapid Formations, we provide a secure Online Admin Portal that enables existing clients and non-clients to report changes to Companies House.
 Existing clients can sign in to their account by clicking ‘Client Login’ on the top right-hand corner of our website.
 Non-clients can create a free account and import their company details to access this service.
 This facility will allow you to:

-- Change your registered office or SAIL address.
+- Change your registered office or SAIL address

-- Appoint and remove directors and secretaries.
+- Appoint and remove directors and secretaries

-- Update directors’ and secretaries details.
+- Update directors’ and secretaries details

-- Update PSC information.
+- Update PSC information

-- Upload and file confirmation statements and members’ resolutions.
+- Upload and file confirmation statements and members’ resolutions

-- View company formation documents and filing deadlines.
+- View company formation documents and filing deadlines

 All information is delivered electronically to Companies House and updated on public record within approximately 24 hours.
-Click here to find more about this facility.

-If you close or sell your company, you will have to separately notify all relevant HMRC departments with whom your company is registered, e.g. Corporation tax, VAT, PAYE, etc.
+If you close or sell your company, you will have to separately notify all relevant HMRC departments with whom your company is registered – e.g., Corporation Tax, VAT, PAYE, etc.